Ingenium-Games/ingenium/Implementations/IMPLEMENTATION_SUMMARY_APPEARANCE_UI.md

 This implementation delivers a complete, production-ready appearance customization system that:
 - Meets all requirements from the issue specification
 - Integrates seamlessly with existing backend
-- Follows Vue 3 and ig.core best practices
+- Follows Vue 3 and ingenium best practices
 - Is accessible, performant, and maintainable
 - Is fully documented and ready for QA testing